aa29zzjj/Project-2-Client-Server/README.md

 As before, use a **proxy design** to encapsulate the communication code.

 Produce a screen shot illustrating a successful execution and submit the screenshot in the description folder as described at the end of this document.
 The screen shot will show three different clients interacting with the server using three distinct ID&#39;s.

+:checkered_flag:**On your single pdf, make a copy of your client and label it clearly as "Project2Task5Client".**

+:checkered_flag:**On your single pdf, make a copy of your server and label it clearly as "Project2Task5Server".**

+:checkered_flag:**Take a screenshot of your client console screen.
+Show a single client interacting with the server using the keys generated when the client code is run.
+All of the client's key material must be displayed on the client side console.
+Display the private key (d and n) and the public key (e and n).
+The client will perform one addition, one subtraction, and finally a get request.
+On your single pdf, label this screenshot as "Project2Task5ClientScreen".**

+:checkered_flag:**Take a screenshot of your server console screen.
+It will show each visitor's public key material (e and n) and whether or not the signature is verified, the operation requested, and the value of the variable being returned.
+On your single pdf, label this screenshot as "Project2Task5ServerScreen".**

 RSAExample.java - Key generation and sample encryption and decryption